Settings

 Android NFC settings are only visible in the Yubico Authenticator app on devices that support NFC.

-To toggle these settings, open Yubico Authenticator, click the menu icon in the upper left corner of the app, and select Home.
-Click the three dots in the upper right corner of the app and select Settings under Application.
+To toggle these settings, open Yubico Authenticator, click on the left menu icon in the upper left corner of the app and select Settings.
+On the Settings page, select NFC & USB options.

 NFC tap behavior